NaaeemMalik/my-Chromium-forks/README.md

 that might already have a copy of Python or Git).

+If you don't have Administrator access, you can add a user-level PATH environment variable by opening:

+Control Panel → System and Security → System → Search for "Edit environment variables for your account"

-If you don't have Administrator access, you can add a user-level PATH environment variable and put `C:\src\depot_tools` at the front, but if your system PATH has a Python in it, you will be out of luck.
+Add `C:\src\depot_tools` at the front.
+Note: If your system PATH has a Python in it, you will be out of luck.

-Also, add a DEPOT_TOOLS_WIN_TOOLCHAIN system variable in the same way, and set it to 0.
+Also, add a DEPOT_TOOLS_WIN_TOOLCHAIN environment variable in the same way, and set it to 0.
 This tells depot_tools to use your locally installed version of Visual Studio (by default, depot_tools will try to use a google-internal version).

-You may also have to set variable `vs2017_install` or `vs2019_install` to your installation path of Visual Studio 2017 or 19, like `set vs2019_install=C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional` for Visual Studio 2019.
+You may also have to set variable `vs2022_install` or `vs2019_install` or `vs2022_install` to your installation path of Visual Studio 2022 or 19, like `set vs2019_install=C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional` for Visual Studio 2019, or
+`set vs2022_install=C:\Program Files\Microsoft Visual Studio\2022\Professional`
+for Visual Studio 2022.

 From a cmd.exe shell, run: